Tafehi/VPC-ASG/README.md

 - UserData is used to install and rund Docker with nginx image in `./asg` line 34.

 ## Note:
-- for security concerns and secure practice is to avoid copying the public and private keys into the repo.
+- for security concerns it is better to avoid copying the public and private keys into the repo.
 Use different methods such as Ansible or vault instead.